ParimalAhire/Lab-Assignment-4-NLP/README.md

 ---

+## Research Paper Reference

+Title: SMS Spam Detection using Machine Learning and Deep Learning Techniques
+Authors: Sridevi Gadde, A. Lakshmanarao, S. Satyanarayana
+Year: 2021

+Citation (IEEE format):

+S. Gadde, A. Lakshmanarao and S. Satyanarayana, "SMS Spam Detection using Machine Learning and Deep Learning Techniques," 2021 7th International Conference on Advanced Computing and Communication Systems (ICACCS), 2021, pp. 358–362.

+The paper demonstrates the use of machine learning and deep learning techniques such as Naive Bayes, Logistic Regression, SVM and LSTM for SMS spam classification using NLP preprocessing and TF-IDF feature extraction.

+---

 ## Conclusion

 This assignment demonstrates the application of NLP techniques for spam detection.
 After comparing both models, Naive Bayes achieved slightly better accuracy (96.50%) compared to Logistic Regression (95.43%).